SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

    - Rules.Execute() or Rules.Produce()

-     Runs a full production cycle of the Rule Engine of the Assistant.
+     Runs a full production cycle of the rule engine of the Assistant.

 Additionally, the script can load any number of additional modules by using the builtin "require" function, either from external sources like the [LuaRocks](https://luarocks.org/) package maneger, or by using one of the predefined modules of Simulator Controller, that allow you to interface with the currently running simulation.
 See [here](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Script-Modules) for an introduction and reference for these modules.